LazyHymie/startupwide-news/README.md

-Online demo can be found on tbd
+Online demo can be found on https://lazyhymie.github.io/startupwide-news/.

 Running locally
 Serve folder with your server of choice.
 For instance npm install -g serve.